Assistance for undocumented or legal immigrants.

-Undocumented immigrants, as well as those that legally in this country, can oftentimes get assistance for their needs as well.
+Undocumented immigrants, as well as those that area legally in this country, can get assistance for their needs as well.
 There are states that can provide government benefits as well as several charities that offer help in an emergency.
-Everything from housing placement to free food for undocumented immigrants or migrants.
+Find everything from housing placement to free food for undocumented immigrants or migrants.
 Or get financial assistance for paying bills, employment opportunities, pro bono lawyers or legal protections, cash, and other support may be given to immigrants or undocumented people as noted below.

 As noted, some assistance is generally available, especially for housing, rent, food, medical care, and critical needs.
 However there are no guarantees to getting help, in particular for immigrants with no documentation or identification.
 Many of the resources for undocumented immigrants are also very regional, as some states (as well as non-profits that operate in them) are more accommodating than others.

 Rent as well as housing assistance is not mandated by the government.
 However there are many charities that offer solutions.
 As at the end of the day no organizations want an undocumented immigrant, or one who is in the process of applying for citizenship, to be homeless.
 This does not do society any good.

 There are a few options available.
-The first will be financial aid that can help with rental payments.
+The first will be financial aid that can help with housing or rental payments.
 This solution tends to be if the immigrant has some form of employment and is more stable.
 Everything from homeless prevention to cash grants may be offered.
 Locate ways to get help with rental payments.